2023 Solar Incentives Guide for Destrehan, LA - Tax Credits & Rebates

 Federal Solar Incentives

 When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Destrehan solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Destrehan solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives